Skip to content ↓

 The Journey So Far

-In 2019 the school’s Senior Leadership Team (SLT) started working closely with staff, pupils, parents, governors and stakeholders to update the vision, aims and values of the school so that they reflect the future direction of the school and embody the 4 purposes of learning which underpin Curriculum for Wales.
+In 2019, the school’s Senior Leadership Team (SLT) started working closely with staff, pupils, parents, governors and stakeholders to update the vision, aims and values of the school so that they reflect the future direction of the school and embody the 4 purposes of learning which underpin Curriculum for Wales.
 Pupils played a key role in creating the school’s values and made sure that they are expressed in language that they can understand.
-Although much of this work was carried out during the pandemic the school found ways of involving parents through the use of surveys and discussion during parent Grwp sessions via virtual meetings.
-Once this work had been completed the school mapped the four purposes against the newly developed vision, aims and values for the school which allowed the school to focus upon the four purposes that are most relevant and important for Greenfield pupils.
+Although much of this work was carried out during the pandemic, the school found ways of involving parents through the use of surveys and discussion during parent GRWP sessions via virtual meetings.
+Once this work had been completed, the school mapped the four purposes against the newly developed vision, aims and values for the school, which allowed the school to focus upon the four purposes that are most relevant and important for Greenfield and Maes Glas pupils.

 Professional Learning

-During the academic year 2020-21 all teachers completed the ‘Cross-regional Curriculum for Wales Middle Leader Professional Learning Programme’.
-By engaging with the four assignments within this module teachers gained a deeper understanding of Curriculum for Wales and how the wider reform elements supported their professional learning journey towards successfully enacting it.
+During the academic year 2020-21, all teachers completed the ‘Cross-regional Curriculum for Wales Middle Leader Professional Learning Programme’.
+By engaging with the four assignments within this module, teachers gained a deeper understanding of the Curriculum for Wales and how the wider reform elements supported their professional learning journey towards successfully enacting it.
 The AOLEs were given time to meet after each module to discuss the content and how this could support the development of their AOLE in terms of curriculum design and development.